-Enclosed within a cocoon, a caterpillar undergoes amazing transformation.
-Many of its body parts undergo a process in which they, in effect, melt down to become undifferentiated cells that no longer bear semblance to the original cells that they once were.
-Like human stem cells, those cells can then differentiate to form specialized cells that become the building blocks of new life.
-The moth or butterfly that emerges from the cocoon in rebirth at the completion of this process is not a caterpillar that has been given wings, but an altogether new creation that has the gift of flight.
-The old is gone; only the new exists…
+While enclosed within the relative safety of its cocoon, a caterpillar undergoes an amazing reconstruction process that transforms it in both its appearance and its nature.
+Crucial to the success of this process are specific cells in the caterpillar’s body that, in essence, “melt-down” to become undifferentiated cells that bear no semblance to the original cells that they once were.
+Then, like human stem cells, these cells are capable of differentiating once again during cell division to form specialized cells that become building blocks of new life.
+The moth or butterfly that emerges from the cocoon in rebirth is not a caterpillar that has been given wings, but an altogether new creation that has the gift of flight.
+The old is gone.
+Only new exists.

-Consider the life of a caterpillar.
-Until the caterpillar begins to cocoon, it simply lives to the best of its ability by the only way that a caterpillar knows how.
-It crawls along in its own strength, eating whatever edible provision it happens upon.
-For the caterpillar, life is a gamble.
-It is always eating its way forward, instinctively trying not to be devoured itself by any one of the world’s many other hungry critters.
-But then there comes a time when the minimal life of the caterpillar’s youth is behind it, and the caterpillar prepares to move on into a heretofore unknown maturity, one that requires the caterpillar to be recreated in order for its new life to be experienced,
+For some time before a caterpillar is ledThe only pl to cocoon, it initially lives in this world to the best of its ability, the only way that it knows how to live: by crawling along in the little strength it possesses, eating whatever edible provision it happens to stumble upon on the path that it’s walking.
+For the caterpillar, life is a gamble; it eats its way forward, instinctively trying not to be devoured itself by any one of the world’s many other hungry critters.
+But then there comes a time when the minimal life of the caterpillar’s youth is behind it, and the caterpillar prepares to move on into a heretofore unknown maturity—one that requires the caterpillar to be recreated in order for its new life to be experienced,

 When the caterpillar submits to its instinct to cocoon, it does so for its own good, creating a passage into a future far beyond its imaginings (if a caterpillar does indeed imagine).
 The cocoon sets the caterpillar apart from the world around it, insulating the caterpillar and necessitating that the caterpillar fasts.
 No longer eating as it once did, the caterpillar dies to its past life.
 Similarly, Christians (we who are set apart by God from the world at large in order to serve God His way) are insulated from the power and penalty of the world’s sin—the way of life in which we previously lived.
 We, too, fast, sometimes by choice from food, but more necessarily from the wrong thinking that is detrimental to all of life in keeping us separated in various ways from God and from one another.